Dannvrg12/reinas/README.md

     print(solution).
     It's important to clarify that this code works efficiently and "quickly" in environments like Google Colab up to n=13.
 For n>=13, you may need to use a more powerful environment such as Visual Studio for up to n=16.
 Beyond that, the code will take a bit more time, and for a certain n, it may no longer work properly.

+ ## Interpretation of the Solution

+ [1, 5, 8, 6, 3, 7, 2, 4], This list represents a valid configuration of the N-queens board.
+Each index corresponds to a row, and the value at that index indicates the column where a queen is placed in that row.

+In Row 0 (Index 0):

+- 1: There is a queen in column 1 of row 0.

+In Row 1 (Index 1):

+- 5: There is a queen in column 5 of row 1.

+In Row 2 (Index 2):

+- 8: There is a queen in column 8 of row 2.

+In Row 3 (Index 3):

+- 6: There is a queen in column 6 of row 3.

+In Row 4 (Index 4):

+- 3: There is a queen in column 3 of row 4.

+In Row 5 (Index 5):

+- 7: There is a queen in column 7 of row 5.

+In Row 6 (Index 6):

+- 2: There is a queen in column 2 of row 6.

+In Row 7 (Index 7):

+- 4: There is a queen in column 4 of row 7.

 Feel free to contribute, report issues, or suggest improvements!